ttwag/EEC260-Random_Signal_and_Processes/README.md

-# EEC260 - Random Signal and Processes
+# EEC260 - Random Signal and Noise

-This repository contains the lecture notes to EEC260 - Random Signal and Processes.
+This repository contains the lecture notes to EEC260 - Random Signal and Noise.
 This is a graduate-level course that covers the basics of Probability and various models of stochastic processes.

 ![Figure4](./Class%20Notes/images/Figure4.png)